Abdul Majeed bin Abdulaziz Al Saud: Succession

 Abdul Majeed was considered to be one of the potential candidates for the throne at the beginning of the 2000s.
-He was also considered as eligible contender following the death of King Fahd in August 2005.
+He was also considered as an eligible contender following the death of King Fahd in August 2005.

 Personal life

 One of Prince Abdul Majeed's wives was Al Jawhara bint Abdullah bin Saad Al Sudairi.
 He also married Sara bint Abdul Mohsen Al Angari and had one son, Faisal bin Abdul Majeed.
 His son, Faisal, is a businessman and a member of the board of trustees of the Arab Thought Foundation.

 His wife, Sara bint Abdul Mohsen, donated 1 million riyals to a psychiatric hospital in Mecca during his governorship of Mecca Province.
 During the same period, she paid the hospital expenses of a woman who experienced serious domestic violence by her husband in 2001.

 Abdul Majeed's daughter, Jamila, is the first Saudi woman to participate in a camel race.